HintonBros/CodeForum/README.md

 # CodeForum
 For programming discussions

+## Announcements

+- As we post new threads we can experiment with what formats we like
+- If you add something new you want others to see you can announce it here!

 ## Format
 Look at [this example](example1.md) to see if you like the format.
 The idea is that at the bottom you can add comments, we'll see how easy this is.